vincentokoth/simple_shell/README.md

-# This is a simple UNIX shell interpreter done as part of ALX low-level programming team project.
+# This is a simple UNIX shell interpreter done as part of the ALX low-level programming team project.